Introduction: Becoming a Friendly & Fair Teacher

 The Liemer List came about through hundreds of conversations with students in Primary education about how they learn best (Netherlands, Arnhem area).
 Viewed more broadly, with the ‘Seven Promises’ we (student, teacher, supervisor and educational support staff) give each other trust and express our expectations among ourselves and give each other the opportunity to realize those expectations.
 Friendly and Fair Teaching advises you to teach from these intentions:

-- We see who you are and you notice that we believe in you.
+- We see who you are, and you notice we believe in you.

-- We have high expectations of each other.
+- We have grand expectations of each other.

 - Learning is fun and can happen anywhere.